Stats & Training

 To get Weavile, start by catching Sneasel through walking encounters at walking.
 The chain covers 2 catchable stages before reaching the final form.

-Weavile works as a sweeper with 510 BST behind it.
-A-Tier on our list — a strong competitive pick.
-That 125 base Speed does the heavy lifting.
+In Legends: Arceus, Weavile works as a sweeper with 510 BST behind it.
+A-Tier on our list: a strong pick in Legends: Arceus's competitive scene.
+Knock Off with Heavy-Duty Boots is the standard set.

 Weavile is leaning toward the physical side (base 120 Attack).
 Enough bulk to take a hit or two, too.
-But the speed tells the real story — base 125 Speed lets it outrun most of the field.
+Speed tells the real story.
+Base 125 Speed lets it outrun most of the field.
 Fits the sweeper role.

 Since Diamond & Pearl, Weavile has been in 13 games.
 Requiring an item-based evolution to obtain means it's consistently available but requires more effort than simply catching it in the wild.